habitual69/speakify-api/readme.md

-Sure!
-Here's the updated README.md with descriptions of the uses of all the endpoints:

----

 # Speakify API

 Speakify is a simple API that generates audio and subtitles from text using text-to-speech (TTS) technology.
 It provides an easy-to-use interface to convert text into audio files (in MP3 format) and corresponding subtitle files (in VTT format) with various available voices.